michwoj01/EOSI-Operator-Framework/ecsb-backend/readme.md

 - `docker-compose up`

-To build jars for deployment use buildFatJar task
+### RabbitMQ

+Configuration could be found under /etc/rabbitmq - you can use properties defined in rabbitmq.conf.
+Management (15672) and sharding plugins are enabled.
+User and vhost definitions are stored inside user_config_export.json.
+To import them into rabbit, visit http://localhost:15672/cli/index.html and download rabbitmqadmin script and then:

+    sudo chown 700 rabbitmqadmin
+    sudo chmod 777 rabbitmqadmin
+    sudo mv /home/ubuntu/rabbitmqadmin /usr/bin
+    sudo rabbitmqadmin import user_config_export.json

 ## Application architecture
 App consists of several modules that use a database, redis and communicate with each other through RabbitMQ.

+To build jars for deployment use buildFatJar task.

 ### ecsb-game-init